-GOAL: This task is divided into two parts: A) group oral presentation and B) active participation.
+GOAL: This task is divided into two parts: A) group oral presentation and B) active engagement in class activity and formative reading journal.
 The goal is to provide you a way to test textual analysis skills in performative forms through collaborative teamwork and learning.
 Feedback on your presentation will inform your major essay.
 It is also designed to give you an opportunity to explore and test your understanding of the texts, in interactive discussions between you, your classmates and your tutor.

+PRODUCT: Oral

+FORMAT: Weeks 5-13

+Group

+Academic format

-PRODUCT: Oral FORMAT: Weeks 5-13 Group Academic format Engaging presentation/production (5 minute per person in the group presentation) can be delivered live in class or submitted as pre-recorded video See Canvas for specific questions and text topic options.
+Engaging presentation/production (5 minute per person in the group presentation) can be delivered live in class or submitted as pre-recorded video

+See Canvas for specific questions and text topic options.

 Note, you cannot focus on the same text that was explored in task 1 or that you intend to explore in task 3.

-CRITERIA: No. Learning Outcome assessed 1 Description and explanation of fin de siècle and twentieth century genres 1 2 Organised textual analysis, structurally clear presentation 3 3 Collaborations with the work of others 4 4 Use of specific research (literary criticism and theory) in the service of a clear argument 2 5 Engaging and persuasive presentation delivery and mode 34
+CRITERIA: No. Learning Outcome assessed

+1 Description and explanation of fin de siècle and twentieth century genres 1

+2 Organised textual analysis, structurally clear presentation 3

+3 Collaborations with the work of others 4

+4 Use of specific research (literary criticism and theory) in the service of a clear argument 2

+5 Engaging and persuasive presentation delivery and mode 3 4

+GENERIC SKILLS:

-All - Assessment Task 2b: Textual analysis - collective learning through participation
+All - Assessr nent Task 2b: Textual analysis - collective learning through participation

-GOAL: In each workshop that you are not presenting you are expected to prepare your own readings of the primary sources (primary sources are novels, poems etc you choose to analyse) and be ready to engage actively with the presentation of the group allocated that week.
-You will be required to read the set material each week and respond to the ideas of others.
-Reading journals are formative, non-assessed items that will assist your class engagement
+GOAL: In each workshop that you are not presenting you are expected to prepare your own readings of th (primary sources are novels, poems etc you choose to analyse) and be ready to engage actively we the group allocated that week.
+You will be required to read the set material each week and response Reading journals are formative, non-assessed items that will assist your class engagement.
+Part of this activity is designed to prepare you for task 1 and 2 via early support and feedback on the set of with the presentation of ad to the ideas of others.

 PRODUCT: Activity Participation

-FORMAT: During tutorial 5-13
+FORMAT: During tutorial 2-13

 Workshop Discussion - reception/engagement.

 See Canvas for specific questions and texts.

 CRITERIA: No. Learning Outcome assessed

 1 Use of literary criticism and theory.
 2

-2 Participation and engagement with literary discussions.
+Use of literary criticism and theory.
+Participation and engagement with literary discussions.
 4